liamstar97/simple-websocket-server/README.md

 * Python >= 3.9

 ## Installation
-To install the CLI you must first create a virtual environment in the root of the project directory.
+To install the websocket server you must first create a virtual environment in the root of the project directory.
 You can do this with the following commands.
 #### First verify correct version of python is currently being used.
 ```bash